 Delivering real-time news and market intelligence is Benzinga Pro’s bread and butter, so it’s no surprise that the platform scores big points in this category.

 Nasdaq Basic Quotes

 Benzinga Pro gives you access to stock price data from Nasdaq as a benefit of your subscription.

-This useful feature allows you to search through detailed financial data on exchange-listed stocks.
+This helpful feature allows you to search through detailed financial data on exchange-listed stocks.

-Your level of access to the Nasdaq data varies depending on your membership level.
+Your access to the Nasdaq data varies depending on your membership level.